kaustubhk24/blog.kaustubh.codes/_posts/2021-01-08-how-to-make-fastest-blog-in-wordpress.md

 <img loading="lazy" width="842" height="308" src="http://blog.kaustubh.codes/imgs/wp-content/uploads/2021/01/image-22.png" alt="How To Make Fastest Blog in WordPress" class="wp-image-1196" srcset="https://blog.kaustubh.codes/imgs/wp-content/uploads/2021/01/image-22.png 842w, https://blog.kaustubh.codes/imgs/wp-content/uploads/2021/01/image-22-300x110.png 300w, https://blog.kaustubh.codes/imgs/wp-content/uploads/2021/01/image-22-768x281.png 768w" sizes="(max-width: 842px) 100vw, 842px" />

 you just installed and activated theme.
 You can use this theme completely **FREE**.
-But we want some features that are NOT available in FREE version, So we&#8217;re buying Premium here, If you don&#8217;t want to invest money now, simply use this theme, But if you can , I will definitely suggest to go for Pro version.
+But we want some features that are NOT available in FREE version, So we're buying Premium here, If you don't want to invest money now, simply use this theme, But if you can , I will definitely suggest to go for Pro version.

 ## Installing & Activating Pro

 You can visit generatepress.com/premium to purchase pro.
 It will cost you around $49 for year.
-We know it&#8217;s big amount but it&#8217;s okay for this theme.
+We know it's big amount but it's okay for this theme.
 If you want to purchase GPL Version of this theme, Please Click on Link Below.

 <div class="wp-block-buttons">
   <div class="wp-block-button">